Woburn Collegiate Institute: Prefects

-Prefects are the good-will ambassadors of Woburn.
-Working closely with faculty, the Prefects of Woburn are responsible for making sure school events run smoothly, such as Welcome Day, photo days, and other various fairs such as the career and volunteer fairs.
-Furthermore, the Prefects also plan an annual event for the children at Woburn Jr. called Springfest.
+Prefects are the goodwill ambassadors of Woburn.
+Working closely with faculty, the Prefects of Woburn are responsible for making sure school events run smoothly, such as Head Start to High School, photo days, and other various fairs, such as the university fair and parent-teacher interviews.
+Furthermore, the Prefects also plan an annual winter formal called "Multicultural Formal" or "MCF".

 Woburn Robotics

-Woburn Robotics, formally known as Team 188, gathers every year to take part in the FIRST Robotics Competition, an international contest that teams students up with engineers and sponsors from local businesses to develop skills in science, technology, marketing, and leadership.
-In six intense weeks the team brainstorms, designs, constructs, and tests its 120-pound robot for the competition, whose objective is different every year.
+Woburn Robotics, also known as Team 188 Blizzard, gathers every year to take part in the FIRST Robotics Competition, an international contest that teams students with engineers and sponsors from local businesses to develop skills in science, technology, marketing, and leadership.
+Over six intense weeks, the team brainstorms, designs, builds, and tests its 115-pound robot for the competition, whose objective changes every year.
 The robots are then immediately shipped off to compete in other tournaments.
-Team 188 is also an active participant in the VEX Robotics Competition, an annual precursor to the FIRST championship.
+Team 188 is also an active event host in the VEX Robotics Competition, another internationally recognized robotics competition.
+Team 188 has amassed international recognition for consistent wins at District events, alongside regular attendance at the FIRST World Championships.